munkychop/bullet/README.md

     };

-    // Trigger the 'user-added' message – Bullet will call the 'helloCallback' function and
+    // Trigger the 'hello' message – Bullet will call the 'helloCallback' function and
     // pass in the custom data that you created, which will be sent to the function as a parameter:

-    Bullet.trigger('user-added', customData);
+    Bullet.trigger('hello', customData);

 ----------